lindseysim/web-common/README.md

 <a name="common-getElementList" href="#common-getElementList">#</a>
 *common*.**getElementList**(*element*)

 > Given an object, returns an iterable list.
 If single `Element` is provided, simply returns it wrapped in an array.
 If `NodeList`, array, or other iterable is provided, converts to an array via `Array.from()`.
 If `jQuery` object is provided, returns [`element.get()`](https://api.jquery.com/get/).
 If string is provided, returns result of `document.querySelectorAll(element)`.
-If none of the above apply, returns and empty list.
+If none of the above apply, returns an empty list.

 | Param | Type | Description |
 | :--- | :---: | :--- |